web3/web3.js/docs/docs/guides/web3_upgrade_guide/1.x/index.md

 ---
 sidebar_position: 1
-sidebar_label: 'Migration from 1.x'
+sidebar_label: 'Upgrade from 1.x'
 ---

-# Migration from 1.x
+# Upgrade from 1.x

-This migration guide is for migration from web3.js 1.x to web3.js 4.x.
+This upgrade guide is for upgrading from web3.js 1.x to web3.js 4.x.

 ## Breaking Changes